splunk/splunk-sdk-python/splunklib/ai/README.md

         await agent.invoke(...)
 ```

-**Note**: Currently input schemas can only be used by subagents, not by regular agents.
+**Note**: Input schemas can only be used by subagents, not by regular agents.
+When invoking agents with external data, see [Security](#security) for guidance on how to do this safely.

 ## Middleware